effaamponsah/React-Native-Workshop/README.md

 This workshop is a mixture of hands on exercises and taught mini sessions to introduce the concepts behind building quality mobile UI's with React Native.

+All progress to the app will be kept [here](https://github.com/effaamponsah/Turntabl-React-Native-Course).
+So feel free to check it out and fork it to have your personal copy of it.

 ## Setting up development environment
 Please install the following programs or dependencies to ensure a smooth usage with React Native